Strawberry Greek Yogurt Popsicles (Creamy & Easy)

 1 large banana

-• Add the dairy free yogurt and blend well to make sure it is well incorporated.
+• Add the yogurt and blend well to make sure it is well incorporated.

-• Taste the mixture, if needed add 1-2 tablespoons of maple syrup and blend well
+• Taste the mixture, if needed add 1-2 tablespoons of maple syrup or honey and blend well

 • Use a spoon to divide the mixture between the popsicle molds.
 If you have extra, store it in ice cube molds for smoothies.